top of page

 • The cruelest moments in the book.
 Not all cruelty in the book is combat-related.
 Not ever chapter details a combat event.

-• Is there racism in Company K? for that matter, are any minorities included in this book?
+• Are any minorities included in this book?

 • Company K's military/combat record in WWI.
 This is detailed in one of the chapters.

-• The aftermath.
-What happened to the soldiers of Company K?
+• What happened to the soldiers of Company K?

 • The value of the novel versus straight history.
 What can a novel like this do for the combat experience that a standard history cannot?